Open Days Fri 26 Sept and Wed 15 Oct - see Prospective Parents tab for more info

 Recent changes

-The Department for Education has made changes to relationship and sex education (RSE) following nationwide consultation which came into effect from September 2020 and all schools are required to comply with the updated requirements.
+The Department for Education has made changes to the PSHE curriculum following nationwide consultation which will come into effect from September 2026 and all schools are required to comply with the updated requirements.
 The statutory guidance can be found at:

-The consultation enabled us to reach a general consensus and we made adjustments to our policy and curriculum based on this feedback.
+We have already made changes to made our policy and curriculum based on this new guidance.
 To help you understand the curriculum requirements, please look at the information below which provides more detail.

-Our PSHE, RSE and Pupil Wellbeing policies can be found on the policies page
+Our PSHE, RHE and Pupil Wellbeing policies can be found on the policies page

 PSHE and Safeguarding- What is taught?